So Who Are These Prospective Clients?

 Training the Older Client - The Fastest Growing and Most Untapped Fitness Niche

 Given the large number of adults over the age of 50 you are probably already training some of these clients.
 But do you sometimes find yourself wondering if you're going to injure them?
-Are you concerned about taking on the really old clients who aren't very good health because you're not sure how to effectively train them to give them results without increasing the risk of injury?
+Are you concerned about taking on the really old clients who aren't in very good health because you're not sure how to effectively train them to give them results without increasing the risk of injury?

 Aging adults have specialized needs and the oldest of clients require specialized training, coaching, and conditioning to ensure they achieve results without risk of injury which may be life altering for them.
 This is why Dr. Ritchie and Dr. Sipe have created the Functional Aging Institute - to educate, inform, and certify fitness professionals who wish to target or specialize in the largest client category in history.